Lochnivar/ashverse/series-overview.md

 ## Key Questions to Answer
 - What makes this series unique?
   - The specific, detailed point of divergence (Lee's death, Longstreet's decision)
-  - The immortal bloodlines providing long-term perspective
+  - The Fairfax and Meade families providing multi-generational perspective
   - The complexity: "what happens when everyone is wrong"
   - The slow death of slavery through economics, not war

 - What is the emotional core of the story?
   - Characters grappling with the consequences of historical choices
-  - The burden of immortality and watching history unfold
+  - The burden of history and watching events unfold across generations
   - The struggle to live with the ashes of past conflicts
   - Finding meaning when no one was entirely "right"

 - How does each book build on the previous one?
   - Each book shows the consequences of earlier choices
-  - The immortal bloodlines see patterns repeating
+  - The families see patterns repeating across generations
   - The scope expands from military to political to economic to continental
   - Tensions accumulate and new problems emerge from old solutions